apostrophecms/docs/docs/cookbook/extending-the-ui.md

-# Building custom schema fields
+# Extending the UI with standard schema fields

 ## Introduction
 Apostrophe comes with a large number of [schema field types](/reference/field-types/).
 Many times when we need a custom field type, it is simply a combination of existing field types working together for a new outcome.
-Luckily, Apostrophe was designed to allow you to reuse existing field types to create new custom fields.
+Luckily, Apostrophe was designed to allow you to reuse existing field types to create new fields with a custom look.

-In this recipe, we are going to build two different custom schema fields.
-The first will be a simple set of `string` and `integer` fields to collect grade information.
+In this recipe, we are going to build two different customized schema fields.
+The first will be a simple set of `integer` fields to collect grade information.
 The second will be a gradient background creator with `integer` and `color` fields, within an `array`.
 Overall, the steps to building both will be almost identical.
 However, we are going to build the grade field as part of a piece and the gradient as a stand-alone module.
 This will demonstrate the changes you need to make when building your custom schema field in a module that doesn't extend another core module and changes that need to be made to `object` and `array` schema input fields when you use them this way.

 ## Structure of a schema field